LukaGroff/Threat-Hunt/The-BROKER.md

 ---

+SECTION 4: DISCOVERY [Moderate]

+---

 ### FLAG 12 – Post-Compromise Identity Verification
-**Finding:** After establishing execution, the attacker validated the current security context to confirm privileges and determine their access level on the compromised system.
-Answer can be seen in Flag 1
+**Finding:** After establishing execution, the attacker validated the current security context to confirm privileges and determine their access level on the compromised system. **The answer can be seen in Flag 1**

 **Command Observed:**
 ```